Why Professional Usability Testing Matters

 Professional Usability Testing Does What No Other Methodology Does It is important to note from the beginning that professional usability testing investigates not only the usability of the product but also assesses the emotional connection that core features and functions have with target user population.
 If a product concept fails to deliver features that resonate with users, the best usability performance possible can do little to ensure the success of that product.

 The Big Questions Professional usability testing answers two key questions for development teams.
-Question 1: Is the core feature set engaging and likely to drive engagement? and Question 2: Can the user interact with such features with ease, low error rates and minimal negative transfer from other products they work with every day?
+Question 1: Is the core feature set engaging and likely to drive deeper engagement and build brand equity? and Question 2: Can the user interact with such features with ease, low error rates and minimal negative transfer from other products they work with every day?
 No other professional development discipline reduces market risk and improves innovation like professional usability testing.
 It answers these key questions by providing management with objective, unbiased data on hardware or software usability and feature/function engagement.

 What Really Is Professional Usability Testing?
 This question may seem obvious, but in fact hardware and software development groups routinely fail to make use of usability and UX optimization research methods available.
 This is due to simple arrogance or lack of awareness.
 Very few UX Design, Industrial Design or Software Development programs teach formal usability testing methodologies.
 Even when development groups are aware of professional testing, they rarely understand which methods to utilize during various phases of hardware and software development.